1Password/onepassword-operator/README.md

 ## 1Password Secrets Injector for Kubernetes

-The 1Password Secrets Injector for Kubernetes provides the ability to integrate Kubernetes with 1Password.
 The 1Password Secrets Injector implements a mutating webhook to inject 1Password secrets as environment variables into a pod or deployment.
-This differs from the secert creation provided by the 1Password Kubernetes operator in that a Kubernetes Secret will not be created when injecting a secret into your resource.
+Unlike the 1Password Kubernetes Operator, the Secrets Injector does not create a Kubernetes Secret when assigning secrets to your resource.

 [Click here for more details on the 1Password Secrets Injector for Kubernetes](secret-injector/README.md)